AdobeDocs/audience-manager.en/help/using/features/administration/administration-overview.md

 ---
 description: The options under the Administration menu let you create Audience Manager users and assign them to groups.
-You can also view limits (traits, segments, destinations, and AlgoModell).
+You can also view limits (traits, segments, destinations, and models).
 keywords: rbac;RBAC;role based;role-based;role-based access controls
 seo-description: The options under the Administration menu let you create Audience Manager users and assign them to groups.
-You can also view limits (traits, segments, destinations, and AlgoModell).
+You can also view limits (traits, segments, destinations, and models).
 seo-title: Administration
 solution: Audience Manager
 title: Administration